cvetaevvitaliy/sdk-nrf/doc/nrf/ug_nrf9160.rst

 Board controller
 ****************

-The nRF9160 DK contains an nRF52840 SoC that is used to route some of the nRF9160 SiP pins to different components on the DK, such as LEDs and buttons, and to specific pins of the nRF52840 SoC itself.
+The nRF9160 DK contains an nRF52840 SoC that is used to route some of the nRF9160 SiP pins to different components on the DK, such as the Arduino pin headers, LEDs, and buttons.
 For a complete list of all the routing options available, see the `nRF9160 DK board control section in the nRF9160 DK User Guide`_.

 The nRF52840 SoC on the DK comes preprogrammed with a firmware.